Video: How to open a bank account REMOTELY in PANAMA

 - The bank account opening requirements change on a regular basis.

 - The customer service levels are not fantastic, and can be quite slow.
 That said, online banking is improving, thus resulting in less “human” interaction.

 - The stigma associated with a bank account in Panama; Panama is on various blacklists for still being perceived as a tax haven, most notably on an EU money laundering blacklist.
 However, Panama was recently removed from the FATF GAFI grey-list, which is a big positive.
 It will make international banking out of Panama easier, but not with Europe.

 - In many countries, you have to declare your foreign bank accounts to the authorities, which is fine, but if you add Panama to the list you might get a higher chance of being audited.

-- Some banks will completely refuse to accept money coming from a Panama bank account.
+- Some banks, mostly in Europe, will completely refuse to accept money coming from a Panama bank account.

 How do you open a bank account as a non-resident in Panama?

 Different banks have different procedures, but generally you need the following for those that do accept non-residents:

 - Your physical presence or well connected agents who can open the account remotely for you